Revisiting Invex Functions: Explicit Kernel Constructions and Characterizations: Explicit kernel constructions for invex functions

 \subsection{Fractional programming: pseudoconvex example 1}

-Fractional programming is a class of problems that can be written as follows: \e{ \underset{x}{\mathrm{minimize}}\ \frac{f(x)}{g(x)}. } Under certain assumptions (e.g., $f$ is convex, nonnegative and $g$ is concave, positive), this problem becomes a pseudoconvex optimization problem \cite{stancu12}.
+Fractional programming is a class of problems that can be written as follows: \e{ \underset{x}{\mathrm{minimize}}\ \frac{g(x)}{h(x)}. } Under certain assumptions (e.g., $g$ is convex, nonnegative, and $h$ is concave, positive), this problem becomes a pseudoconvex optimization problem \cite{stancu12}.
+Such problems naturally arise in contexts where one optimizes a ratio.
 Applications of fractional programming and pseudoconvex optimization in economics and management science are presented in \cite{stancu12}.